-As well as advising on the full range of standard-form contracts, we help clients develop tailored schedules of amendments, and provide innovative contractual solutions in relation to projects involving modular and off-site construction including passivhaus designs, as well as advising on a range of risk-mitigation measures in relation to guarantees, performance bonds and price-variation mechanisms.
+As well as advising on the full range of standard-form contracts, we help clients develop tailored schedules of amendments, and provide innovative contractual solutions in relation to energy efficiency, retrofitting, projects involving modular and off-site construction including passivhaus designs, as well as advising on a range of risk-mitigation measures in relation to guarantees, performance bonds and price-variation mechanisms.

 We deal with all aspects of housing law in relation to tenancy matters and the recovery of possession of properties, providing bespoke advice ranging from pre eviction measures to the commencement and progression of court action through to enforcement.
 We appreciate that each case turns on its own facts and circumstances which are often shaped by geographic and economic factors.